 Like many schools, Larkrise would love to have installed solar before, but due to the cost, and so many core educational and facilities priorities, funding has always been a stumbling block.
-Once they became aware of the initiative, the Governors very efficiently assessed the scheme - before taking the decision to sign up.
-They now have a truly inspirational project to be proud of!
+Once they became aware of our initiative to offer schools solar panel installation at no cost, the Governors quickly took the decision to sign up.